DataScienceUIBK/TriviaHG/README.md

 ### Model Performance

-In this folder, you will find the generated hints and their evaluation values for convergence and familiarity quality attributes.
-Refer to the table below for the results across different models.
+Within the "Model Performance" folder, comprehensive insights into the generated hints and their evaluation values for convergence and familiarity quality attributes are provided.
+The table below presents a comparative analysis of the results obtained from various models, shedding light on their respective performances in terms of convergence and familiarity attributes.
+This comparative assessment is a valuable resource for gauging the efficacy and effectiveness of each model's hint generation capabilities, thereby informing further enhancements and refinements in the generation process.

 |        Model        | Convergence | Familiarity |
 |---------------------|-------------|-------------|